-Class 7: Convenience Claims Impaired Yes Allowed Convenience Claims will receive Cash in an amount equal to the Claims on the later of the Effective Date or the date such Claim becomes an Allowed Convenience Claim, or as soon thereafter as is practicable.
-Each holder of a Claim Allowed in an amount greater than \$5,000, which Claim would otherwise be a General Unsecured Claim, may elect to voluntarily reduce such Claim to \$5,000 and be treated as the holder of an Allowed Convenience Claim, and by so electing shall be deemed to have waived any right to participate in any distribution to any Class other than in Class 7 as to any Claims it may have.
-The election must be made on the Ballot and be received by the Trustee on or prior to the Voting Deadline.
-Any election made after the Voting Deadline will not be binding or effective.
-Class 8: Member Claims Unimpaired No Member Claims shall retain their Allowed Claims in accordance with and as provided by the Debtor's Bylaws.
+CLASS DESCRIPTION IMPAIRMENT AND VOTE TREATMENT Class 7: Convenience Claims Impaired Yes Except to the extent that the holder of an Allowed Convenience Claim agrees to less favorable treatment or has been paid on account of such Claim prior to the Effective Date, each holder, if any, of an Allowed Convenience Claim shall receive Cash in an amount equal to 50% of such Allowed Convenience Claim on the later of the Effective Date or the date such Claim becomes an Allowed Convenience Claim, or as soon thereafter as is practicable.
+Each holder of a Claim Allowed in an amount greater than \$5,000, which Claim would otherwise be a General Unsecured Claim, may elect to voluntarily reduce such Claim to \$5,000 and be treated as the holder of an Allowed Convenience Claim for purposes of this Plan, and by so electing shall be deemed to have waived any right to participate in any distribution to any Class other than Class 7 as to any Claims it may have.
+Such election must be made on the Ballot and be received by the Trustee on or prior to the Voting Deadline.
+Any election made after the Voting Deadline shall not be binding or effective.
+Class 8: Member Patronage Capital and similar Claims Unimpaired No Member Patronage Capital and similar Claims shall retain their Allowed Claims in accordance with and as provided by the Debtor's Bylaws.
 Class 9: Member Interests Unimpaired No Member Interests and Member Certificates shall be retained by the Members in accordance with and as provided by the Debtor's Bylaws.